Tables, bounds and graphics of sizes of complete arcs in the plane $\mathrm{PG}(2,q)$ for all $q\le321007$ and sporadic $q$ in $[323761\ldots430007]$ obtained by an algorithm with fixed order of points (FOP): Introduction. The main results

 \section{Introduction.
 The main results}

 Let $\mathrm{PG}(2,q)$ be the projective plane over the Galois field $\mathbb{F}_{q}$ of $q$ elements.
 An $n$-arc is a set of $n$ points no three of which are collinear.
 An $n$-arc is called complete if it is not contained in an $(n+1)$-arc of $\mathrm{PG}(2,q)$.
-For an introduction to projective geometries over finite fields see \cite {HirsBook,SegreLeGeom,SegreIntrodGalGeom}.
+For an introduction to projective geometries over finite fields see \cite {HirsBook,HirsSt-old,HirsStor-2001,SegreIntrodGalGeom}.

-The relationship among the theory of $n$-arcs, coding theory, and mathematical statistics is presented in \cite{HirsSt-old,HirsStor-2001}, see also \cite{Landjev,LandjevStorme2012}.
+The relationship among the theory of $n$-arcs, coding theory, and mathematical statistics is presented in \cite{EtzStorm2016,HirsSt-old,HirsStor-2001,Klein-Stor,Landjev,LandjevStorme2012}.
 In particular, a complete arc in the plane $\mathrm{PG}(2,q),$ the points of which are treated as 3-dimensional $q$-ary columns, defines a parity check matrix of a $q$-ary linear code with codimension 3, Hamming distance 4, and covering radius 2.
 Arcs can be interpreted as linear maximum distance separable (MDS) codes \cite[Sec.~7]{szoT93}, \cite{thaJ92d} and they are related to optimal coverings arrays \cite{Hartman-Haskin}, superregular matrices \cite {Keri}, and quantum codes \cite{BMP-quantum}.

-A point set $S\subset \mathrm{PG}(2,q)$ is 1-\emph{saturating} if any point of $ \mathrm{PG}(2,q)\setminus S$ is collinear with two points in $S$ \cite {BFMP-JG2013,DGMP-AMC,DMP-JCTA2003,Giul2013Survey,Ughi-sat}.
+A point set $S\subset \mathrm{PG}(2,q)$ is 1-\emph{saturating} if any point of $ \mathrm{PG}(2,q)\setminus S$ is collinear with two points in $S$ \cite {BDGMP_SatSetArxiv,BDGMP_SatSet_Petersb,BDGMP_5ICMCTA,BFMP-JG2013,DGMP-AMC,DMP-JCTA2003,Giul2013Survey,Nagy,Ughi-sat}.
+In the literature, 1-saturating sets are also called ``saturated sets'', ``spanning sets'', and ``dense sets''.
 The points of a 1-saturating set in $\mathrm{PG}(2,q)$ form a parity check matrix of a \emph{linear covering code} with codimension 3, Hamming distance 3 or 4, and covering radius 2.
 An open problem is to find small 1-saturating sets (respectively, short covering codes).
 A complete arc in $\mathrm{PG}(2,q)$ is, in particular, a 1-saturating set; often the smallest known complete arc is the smallest known 1-saturating set \cite {BFMP-JG2013,DGMP-AMC,DMP-JCTA2003,Giul2013Survey,Pace-A5}.
 Let $\ell_{1}(2,q)$ be the smallest size of a 1-saturating set in $\mathrm{PG}(2,q)$.
-In \cite {BorSzonTicDefinSets,Kovacs}, for $q$ large enough, by probabilistic methods the following upper bound is proved (for $3\sqrt{2}$ see~\cite[p.\thinspace 24]{BorSzonTicDefinSets}):
+In \cite {BDGMP_5ICMCTA}, combining approaches of \cite{Nagy} and \cite{BDFKMP-PIT2014}, the following upper bound is proved for arbitrary $q$:

 Let $t_{2}(2,q)$ be \textbf{the smallest size of a complete arc in the projective plane $\mathrm{PG}(2,q)$.}